cozy-labs/cozy-deploy/README.md

 ## PageKite

 Cozy Deploy provides a [PageKite](https://pagekite.net) seemless integration.
-Subscribe to a PageKite account, [get your Kite Secret](https://pagekite.net/home/#show_account_details), and save your settings on your host:
+Subscribe to a PageKite account, [get your Kite Secret](https://pagekite.net/home/#show_account_details), and save your settings on your host by running:

 ```bash
 cozy-deploy pagekite-init
 ```

 Then you will be able to deploy containers accessible to the Internet without having to deal with DNS or port opening.

 Just indicate a new PageKite domain (like `xxx-myaccount.pagekite.me`) and follow the instructions:

 ```bash